thu-nics/DiTFastAttnV2/README.md

 # TODO
 - [ ] release scripts and kernels that support more patterns include arrow attention with residual sharing and half arrow attention
-- [ ] extend and support for video generation (CogVideoX, HunyuanVideo, Wan2.1, etc)
+- [ ] extend and support for video generation (CogVideoX, HunyuanVideo, OpenSora 2.0, etc)